Strawberry Pound Cake will blow you away! It’s luscious, velvety, rich and buttery.

 - Add dry ingredients and liquid ingredients alternately to creamed mixture.
 You’ll want to begin and end with the flour.

-- Beat until all is combine and velvety smooth
+- Beat until all is combined and velvety smooth

 - Add flavorings such as vanilla or almond and mix well